 Castle Fraser is surrounded by 300 acres and has two marked trails that wind through woods and farmland.
 Its walled gardens have everything from specimen trees to organic fruits and vegetables.

-Tip – Climb to the top of the round tower for amazing views of the countryside.
+Tip – Climb to the top of the round tower for amazing countryside views.

 Floors Castle

-In South East Scotland, on the banks of the River Tweed, you’ll find Floors Castle, the largest inhabited Scotland castle.
+On the banks of the River Tweed in South East Scotland, you’ll find Floors Castle, the largest inhabited Scotland castle.
 The Duke and Duchess of Roxburghe are proud to call it home and live amongst priceless works of art, antiques and historic furnishings.

 Floors Castle was built in the early 1700s and in the 19th century, turrets and battlements were added.
 Even though it is inhabited, some sections of the castle are open to the public — it’s so large, this isn’t a problem.